rickl4/rickl4.github.io/index.md

 Concrete Lead, 2017-2018
 * Designed the concrete mix for the 2018 Canoe, and performed weekly strength test on preliminary mix designs

+General Member, 2016-2017
+* Helped team leads whenever help was needed (such as separating fibers)

 ### The Cannon (UofT Engineering Newspaper)

 Editor-in-Chief, 2019-2020